 Simple syrup is essentially just equal parts sugar and and water that's boiled until the sugar dissolves and the mixture thickens.
 Once it's chilled, it can be used in all kinds of ways.

-It's an essential ingredient for so many cocktails and though you can purchase bottles of it, it's so simple to make at home (ahem, they don't call it "simple" syrup for nothing!)
+It's an essential ingredient for so many cocktails and though you can purchase bottles of it, it's so simple to make at home (ahem, they don't call it "simple" syrup for nothing!).

 Not only does simple syrup allow you to add a little sweetness to drinks, but it's easy to infuse with different flavorings to make your cocktails and mocktails even more dynamic.

-The simple syrup flavor options are endless, but in this post, I'll be showing you how to make a slightly spicy, totally yummy jalapeño simple syrup.
+With everything from lavender to blueberry to mint to totally unique flavors like bubblegum, simple syrup flavor options are endless, but in this post, I'll be showing you how to make a slightly spicy, totally yummy jalapeño simple syrup.

 This jalapeño simple syrup requires just 3 ingredients.
 It doesn't get any easier than that!
 You'll need: